gritskevich/DeepTextDeblur/README.md

 ```
 ![NN](static/img/nn.png)

 This model learns to map blurred images back to their sharp counterparts.
-The magic happens in those skip connections, which help preserve the fine details that make text recognizable.

 ### 3. Training Adventures

-Training was... well, let's just say my GPU fan got a workout.
-Each epoch took about 10-15 minutes, and I watched as the model gradually improved:
+Training neural networks is always a mix of patience and tweaking.
+Each epoch took around 10-15 minutes on my GPU:

 ```
 Epoch 1/100